sudoLuko/CMDcal/README.md

   ![alt text](https://github.com/lukeolson0/CMDcal/blob/main/img/turkey.jpg?raw=true)

 Feel free to download and change as much as you'd like!
-Code is commented per requirments of my professor.
+Code was commented per requirments of my professor.

 ### Quirks